Variable Annuity, Life Insurance, and Premium Financing Misconduct Claims

 Who's Most at Risk?

 Variable annuities and permanent life insurance products are disproportionately sold to retirees and pre-retirees who are looking for "guaranteed" income and don't understand that the guarantees come at a substantial annual cost.
 They are also disproportionately sold to professionals — including physicians, dentists, and engineers — who are time-poor, trust-prone, and presumed by sales agents to be sophisticated about money even when their training was in something entirely different.
-High-net-worth individuals are routinely sold complex tax-deferral or estate-planning narratives around these products that don't survive scrutiny.
+High-net-worth individuals are routinely sold complex tax-deferral or estate-planning narratives around these products, including premium financing structures, that do not survive scrutiny.

-If you fit one of these profiles and you have a variable annuity or insurance product you didn't fully understand at the time of purchase, your situation is worth a closer look.
+If you fit one of these profiles and you have a variable annuity, life insurance policy, or premium financing arrangement you didn't fully understand at the time of purchase, your situation is worth a closer look.

 What You Can Recover